 Alternatives to Construction Zone – Reserved Parking (formerly TSA) & Tradesperson Parking

-Where the installation of a Construction Zone is not considered appropriate due to the expected duration of work being less than 6 months or the number of spaces being less than 4, alternative parking solutions may be available through Council’s Parking and Traffic Branch.
+Where the installation of a Construction Zone is not considered appropriate due to the expected duration of work being less than 6 months or the number of spaces being less than 4, alternative parking solutions may be available.
 For further information visit Parking.